ocuroot/ocuroot.com/_docs/quickstart.md

 }
 ```

-For the purposes of the quickstart, state is stored locally in the `.store` directory.
+For the purposes of this quickstart, state is stored locally in the `.store` directory.

 ### 2. Release the frontend